squiglink/lab/Configuring.md

 * Remove or change the watermark.
 * Remove the `targets`, replace them with your own, or get permission from Crinacle to use the ones in the CrinGraph repository.
-* If you are using a free/premium model, change `premium_html` in `config_free.js` to point to your own site(s).

 ## Configuring CrinGraph

-The main page used to display graphs is [graph.html](graph.html), which defines the basic structure of a page and then includes a bunch of Javascript files that do the real work (at the end of the file).
+The main page used to display graphs is [index.html](index.html), which defines the basic structure of a page and then includes a bunch of Javascript files that do the real work (at the end of the file).
-[graph_free.html](graph_free.html) is identical but uses a different configuration file to remove some functionality.
-You will only need to use it if you intend to have both a free and a paid graph tool.

 Ideally all configuration can be done simply by changing [config.js](config.js).
 However, there are currently not very many